 CNN networks extract local information that differs significantly from diffusion features.
-Therefore, as shown in Fig. \ref{cnn}, the diffusion data distribution is deeply integrated into feature generation via a feature fusion approach.
-Given the spectral image $\boldsymbol{x^{spec}}$, SAR image $\boldsymbol{x^{sar}}$, and diffusion features $\boldsymbol{f^{dif}}$ as inputs, the process is expressed as follows:
+Therefore, the diffusion data distribution is deeply integrated into feature generation via a feature fusion approach.
+Given the spectral image $\boldsymbol{x}^{spec}$, SAR image $\boldsymbol{x}^{sar}$, and diffusion features $\boldsymbol{f}^{dif}$ as inputs, the process is expressed as follows: